 and finally write about interesting technical stuff (and maybe other topics as well)!

-After working towards this goal (when I had time) for half a year, I eventually launched the
+After working towards this goal (when I had time) for half a year, I eventually launched the blog.
+On

-many other subjects!
+meta-topics (related to programming) and many other subjects!
 I highly recommend to check it out.

 Nuxt.js, Tailwind, Laravel